Kwiebs/Forpetswithlove/exampleSite/content/english/blog/diy-cat-scratching-post-ideas.md

 Wrap the sisal rope tightly around the tire, securing it with glue.
 Attach the tire to a sturdy wood base.

 Get sisal rope for your tire scratching post on https://amzn.to/3H6po5r.
-## 5. Upcycled Furniture Scratching Post
+## 5. upcycled furniture scratching post

 ### Materials